charlieCollins/Hello-J2ObjC/README.md

 The second part is to use the static library you created in XCode with an iOS project.

-See the README.MD in the ./ios project
+See the README.MD in the ./ios directory.